[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 If you want Debian, it is best to install Debian from the get-go.
 Although it is possible to install Debian through other distributions, such as Knoppix, the procedure calls for expertise.
 If you are reading this FAQ, I would assume that you are new to both Debian and Knoppix.
 In that case, save yourself a lot of trouble later and install Debian right at the beginning.

 Use the forums of the specific distribution you are using first.
-If you do not get help or the help you get does not fix your problem you might want to try asking in Debian forums, but keep the advise of the previous paragraph in mind.
+If you do not get help or the help you get does not fix your problem you might want to try asking in Debian forums, but keep the advice of the previous paragraph in mind.

 Consider the change from a Debian-based distribution to Debian just like a change from one operating system to another one.
 You should make a backup of all your data and reinstall the operating system from scratch.
 You should not attempt to "upgrade" to Debian using the package management tools as you might end up with an unusable system.